anttihirvonen/moonlander/README.md

 ### From release package

 Download the latest release from [this url](http://firebug.kapsi.fi/moonlander/Moonlander.zip).
-Extract the library into the libraries folder of your Processing sketchbook (..libraries/Moonlander).
-More info at [Processing Wiki](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library) (see section about manual install).
+Extract the library into the libraries folder of your Processing sketchbook (..libraries/Moonlander) and restart Processing.
+The library should be then visible in menu (`Sketch -> Import library`) – it it's there, you're ready to try the example below!

+If you encounter any problems, see more info at [Processing Wiki](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library) (section about manual install).

 TBD: This library should be in Processing's database (which makes install process super easy)